Marcellis/mad-codelabs/docs/level4-example/level4-example.md

 The methods will use the `reminderDao` methods to make the actual operations.
 For example `insertReminder` will insert a reminder in the database using the `reminderDao.insertReminder()` method.

-## Modifying ReminderFragment
+## Modifying RemindersFragment

-Now that the database has been set up and configured properly we can make some changes in the `ReminderFragment` so that it uses the database for retrieving and storing the data.
+Now that the database has been set up and configured properly we can make some changes in the `RemindersFragment` so that it uses the database for retrieving and storing the data.

 ### Get reminders from the database